Oregon–Oregon State football rivalry: Memorable games

 2001: Oregon came into the game needing only a victory over their arch-rival for the team's first outright Pacific-10 Conference championship since 1994 and a trip to the Fiesta Bowl; the Beavers needed a win to secure a winning season.
 After OSU initially took a 6–3 lead into halftime, Oregon rallied behind a Keenan Howry punt return for a touchdown to give the Ducks a lead they would not relinquish, amidst a driving rainstorm.
 Final score: Ducks 17, Beavers 14.

 2007: Oregon State wins 38–31 in double overtime at Autzen, the first road team to win the game in 10 attempts.
 The game featured a blocked Oregon State field goal with 1:01 remaining, followed by a missed Oregon field goal as regulation expired.

-2008 Oregon State needed a victory to get a bid to the 2009 Rose Bowl, their first Rose Bowl in 44 years.
+2008: Oregon State needed a victory to get a bid to the 2009 Rose Bowl, their first Rose Bowl in 44 years.
 Instead, Oregon ran away with a 65–38 blowout, setting series records for the most points scored by one team and the most total points scored.

 2009: Called the "War for the Roses", because it was the first time a win guaranteed a Rose Bowl berth.
 In a back-and-forth game, Oregon won, 37–33.
 The Ducks represented the Pac-10 in the 2010 Rose Bowl, their first appearance since 1995.

 2010: Oregon, coming into the game second in the Bowl Championship Series (BCS) standings, needed to win the game to secure a spot in the BCS championship game.
 Oregon State, at 5–6, needed a win to become bowl eligible.
 With ESPN's College GameDay staged in Corvallis for the first time, the Ducks won 37–20 to secure a spot against Auburn in the national title game.

-2016: Oregon State RB Ryan Nall rushed for 155 yards and 4 touchdowns, as Oregon State beat Oregon 34–24, after the Beavers outscored the Ducks 13–0 in the 4th quarter to take the lead, and snap the Ducks' 8-game win streak in the rivalry from 2008–2015, which was tied for the longest ever in the rivalry.
+2016: Oregon State RB Ryan Nall rushed for 155 yards and 4 touchdowns, as Oregon State beat Oregon 34–24, after the Beavers outscored the Ducks 13–0 in the 4th quarter to take the lead, and snap the Ducks' 8-game win streak in the rivalry from 2008 to 2015, which was tied for the longest ever in the rivalry.
 After the game, the Corvallis crowd stormed the field in celebration.